ernstc/telemetry/README.md

 In the example above, parameters are provided to the code section with their names and values by means of an **unamed class**.
 All information gathered with the code section instance, the parameter names and values will the available to the listeners at call start, call completion and every trace statement.

-The image below shows Information level trace obtained from file based listeners such as the **Common.Diagnostics.Log4net**:
+The image below shows Information level trace obtained from file based listeners such as the **Common.Diagnostics.Log4net**.
+In this case the listener is configured to show telemetry as a flat log file.

 ![alt text](/images/03._Information_trace_unnested.jpg "Telemetry with a trace listener rendering")
 <!--
 <img src="/diginsight/telemetry/blob/master/images/03._Information_trace_unnested.jpg?raw=true"